-English is one of the Departments that make up the Faculty of Arts and Humanities.
-We offer a range of teaching across the whole of the discipline of English Studies, from the Anglo-Saxon period to the present day, offering both a solid base for the study of English Literature and the opportunity to specialise.
-Our teaching draws on a variety of different theoretical and methodological perspectives: we encourage students to discover new approaches and to develop their own responses.
-Students are taught in lectures, seminars, tutorial groups and also one-to-one supervisions, by some of the world's leading literary critics.
+Our teaching at both undergraduate and postgraduate levels spans the whole of the discipline of English Studies, from the Anglo-Saxon period to the present day.
+Students gain a solid base for the study of English Literature, while having the opportunity to specialise.
+We draw on a variety of different methodological perspectives, encouraging students to discover new approaches and to develop their own responses.
+This equips our graduates with the key skills and independent thinking that makes them highly sought by employers.

 Events & Conferences

-Thursday 4 July 2013
+Thursday 4 May 2017

-Friday 5 July 2013
+Friday 5 May 2017

-News Feed: Research in English At Durham Blog
+News Feed: Research English At Durham Blog